 Seller Checklist for a Successful Short Sale

-- Hire an experienced short sale agent.
+- Hire an experienced short sale agent who knows your lender’s process.

-- Get a comparative market analysis.
+- Get a comparative market analysis showing current property values.

 Tips for Navigating a Short Sale or Foreclosure as a Buyer